ef-johnson/Radiation-Penetration-Depth-in-Particle-Beds/README.md

 [2] E. Johnson, İ. Tarı, D. Baker, A Monte Carlo method to solve for radiative effective thermal conductivity for particle beds of various solid fractions and emissivities, J. Quant.
 Spectrosc.
 Radiat.
 Transf.
 250 (2020). doi:https://doi.org/10.1016/j.jqsrt.2020.107014.

+This code was developed for my research, but I am sharing it with others in the spirit of open source collaboration.
+It has been validated in several peer-reviewed articles, but it is provided without any guarantees.

 Evan